ShareTraitProject/ShareTraitDatabase/diagrams/README.md

 [diagram.net](https://app.diagrams.net/) version 28.0.5 open software is used for creating the db representations and model versions

 > [!NOTE]
 Please note that the diagrams folder contains development versions of the database model.
 For the latest version, please refer to the latest database release folder.
-Current: [sharatrait-database-v1](https://github.com/ShareTraitProject/ShareTraitDatabase/tree/main/sharatrait-database-v1)
+Current: [sharatrait-database-v1](https://github.com/ShareTraitProject/ShareTraitDatabase/tree/main/sharatrait-database-v1), last modified on 2025-07-23